delight-f/donebyfifty/README.md

 | Property | 5.0% | 12.0% | Derived: CoreLogic capital growth ~3.5–4% real plus estimated net rental yield ~2–3% |
 | Super (equity-like) | 7.0% | 15.0% | Unsourced placeholder |

 All volatility figures are unsourced placeholders.
-The correlation matrix lives in `primitives.py` — equity/property 0.7, equity/bonds −0.2, etc.
+The correlation matrix lives in `primitives.py`: equity/property 0.7, equity/bonds −0.2, and so on.

 ---